Q: How long do well water pumps last?

 Q: How can I tell if my water tank is working properly?

 A: A properly working water tank should be able to cycle your water pump for a minimum of 30 seconds.
 To determine this, have someone turn on a water faucet and stand by the water tank, when you hear a click, time how long it takes before it clicks again & that is your total time.
-Anything less than 30 seconds indicates your tank needs to be serviced.
+Anything less than 30 seconds indicates your water tank needs to be serviced.
 If you here a rapid clicking sound that means your water tank has a ruptured bladder and needs to be replaced immediately.
-Not replacing your tank will cause permanent damage to your water pump.
+Not replacing your well pressure tank will cause permanent damage to your well water pump.

 Q: What should I do if the water stops working?

-A: If you notice the water has stopped working go to your circuit breaker panel and turn the water pump breaker to the off position.
+A: If you notice the water has stopped working go to your circuit breaker panel and turn the well water pump breaker to the off position.
 Then call us to come diagnose the problem.